exogee-technology/graphweaver/docs/authentication-provider-framework.md

 1. Graphweaver: look up in configuration to see which plugin modules are configured for authentication and select the relevant module.

 1. Plugin: Look into request or session storage to see if a token is already present, and check the expiry.
 If it is absent or expired, assume not logged in and send an **authorize** request to Auth0.
 This may redirect to an external login page
 2. Plugin: If the token is present, forward it back to Graphweaver, which will send the request to backend with the token.
 3. Plugin: An **authorize** response will be redirected to our configured callback endpoint; if OK, save the token and forward the token to Graphweaver.
 Graphweaver: send request to backend with the token.
 4. Backend: parse the JWT.
 If necessary, use the configured JWKS + client ID endpoint to do so.

-5. ==TODO== Backend: Ensure request is authorized.

-   ==(5) and (6) This may require access to the plugin code being made available to the backend.==

-#### Failed authentication at backend

-Backend responds with a 401 or 403 response to the frontend, which must then work out what to do (eg. ask plugin to authenticate).
-This should be configurable.
+5. Backend: Ensure request is authorized.
+This may mean that data and callback function(s) implemented in the plugin should be made available in the context used by the backend.
+If the backend fails authentication, return 401/403 to the frontend.

 ### 4. We have a failed authentication response from backend